LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/getting-started.md

 function callback(error, result){}
 ```

 If during the runtime of your application no error has occurred, you can provide a **null** value as error.
-After a **30** second timeout, your function will be killed immediately, regardless of its error state.
+After a **30** second timeout, your function's execution will be terminated immediately, regardless of its error state.

 Errors are only forwarded based on the concrete event source and they react differently to errors, some events repeat the invocation while others they do not repeat the invocation.